Professional course Transport Modelling and Scenario Planning

 If you wish to complete the course assessment you are expected to have a first degree at 2.2 level or above (or equivalent) or alternatively have industrial experience.

 We strongly recommend that you speak to the course tutor prior to the course if you are unsure about your suitability to complete the assessment.

 If you are a non-UK student you will need to show your passport on entry to the UK.
 Please check your eligibility to visit and study in the UK here.
 If you are a non-Irish EU national currently resident in Ireland please contact us directly for further advice.

 If English is not your country's first language, you will be required to provide evidence to show you meet the UK Border Agency and the University's minimum English Language requirements.
 Further details are available on our English Language Requirements webpage

 This module can be taken as a stand-alone CPD course, or used to build up credits towards the following named postgraduate qualification by completing the module assessment:

-· PG Certificate; Diploma or Masters in Transport
+- PG Diploma or Masters in Transport Engineering and Planning

 What does it cover?